Insulanoplectron

-Insulanoplectron is a genus of cave wētā in the family Rhaphidophoridae, with just one species: the Snares Island Wētā.
-Insulanoplectron spinosum is endemic to the subantartic Snares Island of New Zealand, where it is considered to be naturally uncommon.
-Wētā are nocturnal crickets found all around the world.
+Insulanoplectron is a genus of cave wētā in the family Rhaphidophoridae, with just two species: the Snares Island Wētā and the Tin tokoriro from Rakiura.
+Insulanoplectron spinosum is endemic to the subantartic Snares Island where it is considered to be naturally uncommon.
+Insulanoplectron stanneum is known from a single disused mineshaft on Rakiura/Stewart Island, New Zealand.
+Rhaphidophoridae are nocturnal crickets often found in caves, all around the world.
 During the day on the Snares, wētā can be found hiding in seabird burrows.